-Total Contact Hours: 20.
+Total Contact Hours: 20

 Method of assessment

-Students who successfully complete the course will be able to:
+On successfully completing the module students will be able to:

-Demonstrate knowledge and critical understanding of key works of some of the most important Italian writers of the second half of the 20th century and early 21st century.
+Demonstrate knowledge and critical understanding of key works of some of the most important Italian writers of the second half of the 20th century and early 21st century;

-Display skills of close critical readings of selected Italian short stories.
+Display skills of close critical readings of selected Italian short stories;

-Show knowledge of the literary and cultural movements that influenced the authors being studied.
+Show knowledge of the literary and cultural movements that influenced the authors being studied;

 Relate the set short stories to their particular historical background and the radical social transformations that took place in Italy during the second half of the 20th century, and to apply this knowledge in various scholarly contexts.